 At a time of high demand for engineering graduates, the mean graduation completion rate of engineering undergraduates in Australia has been identified as approximately 54% (with considerable variation across institutions and sectors).
 This proportion of non- completions has been viewed as an excessive loss to the qualified workforce of Australia.
 Broad brush, governmentcollected statistics do not, however, provide the level of detail required to understand who leaves, when and why they leave, and where they go.
 This paper reports on a pilot study undertaken to precede and inform final decisions on research design and methodology for a multi institutional project seeking to understand and reduce student attrition from engineering degrees across Australia.
 The aim of the project is to produce guidelines on curriculum formulation and delivery strategies to reduce attrition in engineering programs while meeting outcomes.
 The pilot study was conducted at an institution which has a relatively diverse range of students, a high proportion of whom study part time, and engineering degree structures incorporating traditional and internship-based degrees.
 Results from a cohort analysis, tracking pathways to completion or noncompletion of the degree for the cohorts from two specific entry years will be presented.
 From this analysis, groups of students who 'persisted over long periods', 'switched to another degree' or 'withdrew from the university' were identified and interviewed.
 Their experiences and stories, were an essential ingredient for a better understanding of the dynamics of retention/attrition and actors which required further questioning before proceeding with the multi institutional study.

-Lu, Z, Kadi, A & Aubrey, TA 2009, 'A CME Based Channel Estimation Approach for MIMO-OFDM Systems', Proceedings of the 5th International Conference on Wireless communications, networking and mobile computing, International Conference on Wireless Communications, Networking and Mobile Computing, IEEE Press, Beijing, China, pp. 783-786.View/Download from: UTS OPUS or Publisher's site
+Lu, Z, Kadi, A & Aubrey, TA 2009, 'A CME Based Channel Estimation Approach for MIMO-OFDM Systems', Proceedings of the 5th International Conference on Wireless communications, networking and mobile computing, International Conference on Wireless Communications, Networking and Mobile Computing, IEEE Press, Beijing, China, pp. 783-786.View/Download from: Publisher's site

 A pilot-assisted, conditional model-order estimation (CME) based channel estimation algorithm is presented.
 The algorithm is proposed for MIMO-OFDM systems and can detect both channel frequency responses and number of multi-path taps.
 In addition, the modified CME estimator is also verified its capacity in determining the nonzero taps.
 The performance of the proposed approach is compared to the popular minimum description length (MDL) algorithm for estimation of the number of channel paths, by means of simulation in the context of a 2x2 MIMO-OFDM transceiver system.
 Result indicates that the new algorithm is superior in channel order estimation to the MDL algorithm in MMO-OFDM system over a noisy frequency selective fading channel.

 Lu, Z, Kadi, A & Aubrey, TA 2009, 'A hybrid CME-LS channel estimation approach for broadband MIMO-OFDM systems', Symposium on Communications and Information Technology, 2009.
 ISCIT 2009.
-9th International, International Symposium on Communications and Information Technologies, IEEE, Incheon, Korea, pp. 313-318.View/Download from: UTS OPUS or Publisher's site
+9th International, International Symposium on Communications and Information Technologies, IEEE, Incheon, Korea, pp. 313-318.View/Download from: Publisher's site

 A channel estimation approach yielding both channel gains and the number of multi-paths is presented.
 The algorithm is based on a variation of conditional model order estimation (CME), and is proposed for MIMO-OFDM systems.
 The CME based estimator is shown to be viable in both fixed and mobile broadband MIMO-OFDM wireless applications, and takes advantage of determining the nonzero taps as well.
 The performance of the approach is compared to the popular minimum description length (MDL) algorithm for estimation of the number of channel paths, by means of simulation in the context of a 2times2 MIMO-OFDM transceiver system.
 Results indicate that the new algorithm is superior in channel order estimation to the MDL algorithm in MMO-OFDM system over a noisy frequency selective fading channel.